NCAA Men's College Basketball Tournament Trends - Part I

 Disclaimer

-Let me start by saying that this site does not support or encourage gambling.
+Let me start by saying that none of this is meant to encourage gambling.
 I have provided this information for the

 amusement of college basketball fans and stat junkies like myself.
 If this helps you fill out your brackets that's great,